MTLKS/42hackathon2023/README.md

 In the event where a team member is fetching for available session, instead of their leader, a **bolded** warning message will be included.
 ![Pisciner Fetch Session](<doc-assets/pisciner-fetch-session.png>)

-On successful registration, the bot will response with the selected sessions.
+On successful registration, the bot will respond with the selected sessions.
 ![Pisciner Select Session](<doc-assets/pisciner-select-session.png>)